Florida Divorce

 Filling out and filing the court-approved forms for divorce in Florida may seem simple enough to complete on your own, but there are a few things you should take the time to learn.

-First, you should do yourself a favor by learning as much as you can about the legal terms and the proper filing procedures for a divorce in Florida.
+First, you should learn as much as you can about the legal terms and the proper filing procedures for a divorce in Florida.

 Florida Dissolution of Marriage

-This website is dedicated to the Pro-Se Floridian.
-The information contained here is for informational purposes only.
-We are proud of the time and effort we make in verifying and providing the most current information and forms for you to use.
+We put in the time and effort to verify and provide the most current information and forms for you to use.

-This is FREE legal information and not FREE legal advice.
-There’s no substitute for good legal counsel.
+But, there is no substitute for good legal advice.
 Legal situations and questions can pop up without notice and any one of these situations could become a serious problem.

 Contested Divorce in Florida